 We also believe that all children and youth have the right to correct and relevant information about gender identity and trans.
 It should be self evident that grown-ups children meet in their everyday life – in pre-school and elementary school, in high-school, at youth clinics, BUP and other places – provide for this need.
 Knowledge about gender dysphoria and gender identity must be mandatory in educations to do with care.
 It is central to trans people’s health to be met with respect and have your gender identity acknowledged by caregivers, school and other authorities.

 RFSL and RFSL Ungdom’s opinion on the 18 year limit for genital

-RFSL and RFSL Ungdom welcome the proposal to abolish the existing gender affiliation legislation and instate two separate laws for changing legal gender and having gender affirming genital surgery.
+RFSL and RFSL Ungdom welcome the proposal to abolish the existing legislation and instead instate two separate laws: one for changing legal gender and one for having gender affirming genital surgery.
 Both these measures are crucial for trans people’s health.
 Read our statement of opinion here.

 It’s important to remember that very few trans people under 18 are in need of genital surgery, and many will choose not to do it even further down the road.